dankamongmen/notcurses/USAGE.md

 // is invalidated by any further operation on the plane 'n', so...watch out!
 // returns NULL if called on a sprixel. const char* nccell_extended_gcluster(const struct ncplane* n, const nccell* c);

+// Returns true if the two nccells are distinct EGCs, attributes, or channels.
+// The actual egcpool index needn't be the same--indeed, the planes needn't even
+// be the same.
+Only the expanded EGC must be equal.
+The EGC must be bit-equal;
+// it would probably be better to test whether they're Unicode-equal FIXME. static inline bool nccellcmp(const struct ncplane* n1, const nccell* RESTRICT c1,
+          const struct ncplane* n2, const nccell* RESTRICT c2){
+  if(c1->stylemask != c2->stylemask){
+    return true;
+  }
+  if(c1->channels != c2->channels){
+    return true;
+  }
+  return strcmp(nccell_extended_gcluster(n1, c1), nccell_extended_gcluster(n2, c2));
+}

 // load up six cells with the EGCs necessary to draw a box. returns 0 on
 // success, -1 on error. on error, any cells this function might